MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 Year unveiled: 2012

-The essential aim of this architectural project is to connect people, both the general public and professionals, and also ideas, spaces and places.
-Nave 13 and Nave 14 are longitudinally and transversely connected by prestressed concrete beam bridges that allow the two structures to meet one another.
-Casa del Lector, with its more than 8,000 square meters, hosts literary events ranging from print media to the new communication formats, from the linguistic to the audiovisual, with particular emphasis on the role played by new technologies and media.
-In order to carry out its activities, the Casa del Lector has training rooms, a library and consultation area, workshops, inspiring reading rooms, radio and TV sets, an exhibition hall, and an auditorium for 300 people.
+The essential aim of this architectural project was to connect people, both the general public and professionals, as well as ideas, spaces and places.
+With their elongated design, Naves 13 and 14 are connected transversally by means of pre-stressed concrete beam bridges, creating a meeting point between the two structures.
+The Casa del Lector, which covers an area of rather more than 8,000 m2, hosts activities related to reading and literature in general, ranging from printed paper to new media and from the linguistic to the audiovisual, paying special interest to the role played by new technologies and media.
+In order to carry out its activities, the Casa del Lector has training rooms, a library and consultation area, workshops, rooms designed to encourage people to read, radio and TV sets, an exhibition room and an auditorium that can seat 300 people.

 Casa del Lector